MISP/MISP/docs/INSTALL.rhel7.md

   # Since MISP 2.4 PHP 5.5 is a minimal requirement, so we need a newer version than CentOS base provides
   # Software Collections is a way do to this, see https://wiki.centos.org/AdditionalResources/Repositories/SCL
-  sudo yum install centos-release-scl -y sudo yum install yum-utils -y sudo yum install http://rpms.remirepo.net/enterprise/remi-release-7.rpm -y sudo yum-config-manager --enable remi-php74
+  sudo yum install centos-release-scl -y sudo yum install yum-utils dnf -y sudo yum install http://rpms.remirepo.net/enterprise/remi-release-7.rpm -y sudo yum-config-manager --enable remi-php74
 }